Donald Trump nominates Scott Bessent for treasury secretary – DW – 11/23/2024

 "Scott is widely respected as one of the World's foremost international investors and geopolitical and economic strategists."

-If confirmed by the Senate, Scott would be the nation's first openly gay treasury secretary.
+If confirmed by the Senate, Bessent would be the nation's first openly gay treasury secretary.

 zc/km (AP, AFP, Reuters)